 Do your stores offer a military discount?

 Yes, we offer a Military Discount every Monday.
-Military members, spouses and dependents with proper ID receive 10% off our already low prices.
-In our Fort Lauderdale store, our military discount is available on Tuesdays.
+Active, reserve, and retired military members, dependents, and veterans with proper ID receive 10% off our already low prices.

 Does Dirt Cheap sell merchandise online?

 Unfortunately, we are not able to sell merchandise online because of the unpredictable supply of our merchandise.
 Our inventory changes rapidly, therefore it is not practical for us to sell merchandise online.

 All sales are final at Dirt Cheap.
 We offer a "testing table" in each store equipped with outlets for testing electronics before you purchase.

 No, we do not offer gift cards at this time.

 How can I apply for a job at a Dirt Cheap store or at one of the Distribution Centers?

 You may apply online or at any of our Dirt Cheap locations.

 All Dirt Cheap stores are company owned.
 We do not sell franchises.

 Can I buy stock in Dirt Cheap?